 - What to see at the Hagia Sophia Museum

-- Why and how did the Hagia Sophia Museum become a museum?
+- Mosaic artifacts in the Hagia Sophia Museum

 History and features of Hagia Sophia